Join Our Team | Columbia County Sanctuary Movement

 • Provide the support and program development needed to host a Justice Corps Fellowship in the near future

-25% Administration
+20% Administration

 • Work with grant manager on accurate legal service grant applications

-• Oversee legal service program budget
+• Contribute to managing legal service program budget

-10 % Outreach, Education, and External Relations
+10 % Outreach, Education and External Relations

 • Inform and provide orientation about defenses against removal proceedings and the court process to community members